codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

    :alt: copy to clipboard

-If you wish to suppress the 'copy to clipboard' button in the code block, append ```-hide-clipboard``` to the first line
+If you wish to suppress the 'copy to clipboard' button in the code block, append ```-hide-clipboard``` to the first line.

 Example